 Push and pull strategy examples

-It is common for businesses to use both push and pull marketing tactics together to form their strategies.
+It is common (and often recommended) for businesses to use both push and pull marketing tactics together to form their strategies.
 An example of both of these working together in tandem is the brand Pasta Evangelists.

 The ‘push’ part of the strategy